Dmitry Mironov (politician): Head of the Yaroslavl region

 Dmitry Mironov in the office of the governor of the Yaroslavl Oblast.

 On 27 July 2016, Dmitry Mironov was summoned to a meeting with Russian President Vladimir Putin, after which he was appointed Acting governor of Yaroslavl Oblast until the September 2017 election.
 The newspaper Kommersant noted that Mironov, like the new governor of Tula Oblast, Aleksey Dyumin, came from the guard of Vladimir Putin and “was one of the adjutants of the head of state”.

 In June 2017, the United Russia party nominated Dmitry Mironov as a candidate for governor of Yaroslavl Oblast.
 At the regional elections on 10 September 2017, Mironov received 79% of the vote in the 2017 Yaroslavl Oblast gubernatorial election.
 He took up his five-year term of office on 19 September.

 Mironov became head of the working group on youth policy of the State Council of the Russian Federation on 27 December 2018.
 Mironov resigned as governor on 12 October 2021, and was immediately appointed an Aide to the President of Russia.

+Aide to the President of Russia

+Dmitry Mironov at the Opening of the Central Museum of Russian Cossacks.

+Mironov was appointed as an Aide to the President of Russia on 12 October 2021 and reappointed 14 May 2024.

+Since 25 October 2021 he has served as Chairman of the Presidential Council for Cossack Affairs.
+On 2 June 2022 he was appointed Chairman of the Presidential Commission on Civil Service and Management Reserve.
+He is also Chairman of the Commission on State Awards, Citizenship Commission, and Commission on Personnel Policy in Certain Federal Government Bodies.
+He sits on the Commission for Preliminary Consideration of Issues of Appointment of Judges and Termination of Their Powers.
+Since October 2021 he has been a member of the Presidential Council for Combating Corruption.